slbailey/Retrovue/docs/domain/Program.md

 1. **Zone and Pattern Resolution**: Zones and Patterns from an active SchedulePlan are retrieved
 2. **Pattern Repeating**: The plan engine repeats each Pattern over its Zone until the Zone is full, snapping to the Channel's Grid boundaries
-3. **Program Resolution**: At ScheduleDay time, each Program slot resolves to specific assets/episodes:
+3. **Program Resolution**: At ScheduleDay time, each Program entry resolves to specific assets/episodes:
    - **Series Programs**: Resolve to specific episodes based on rotation policy (sequential, random, LRU, seasonal)
    - **Asset Programs**: Resolve to the referenced asset
    - **VirtualAsset Programs**: Expand to multiple assets (e.g., "intro + episode + outro" becomes three assets)